matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S3.png">
 </p>

-2. Then, you will be asked to sign the message for account activation.
+2. Then, you will be asked to sign the message for account activation (it is good practice to read the messages you sign).
 </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S4.png">